AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/server-call-estimate.md

 }
 ```

 Once you receive a `validationToken`, you can start formulating the call to make to the Data Repair API.
-See [JSON body reference](json-body.md) to establish the desired edits to data.
+See [Job definition reference](json-body.md) to establish the desired edits to data.